-The reason why hard rock and metal guitarist love using it so much, is the heavier sound you get from the lower tuned bass string, AND the fact that you only need 1 finger anymore to play powerchords on the 3 lowest strings.
+The reason why hard rock and metal guitarists love using it so much is the heavier sound you get from the lower tuned bass string, AND the fact that you only need 1 finger anymore to play power chords on the 3 lowest strings.

 If you tune to drop D, and you bar your index over the 3 bass strings on the 3rd fret, you’re playing an F power chord.

 Since you only need 1 finger anymore to play a power chord, you can play much faster metal parts on the bass strings.